 Cornell’s Faculty Staff Assistance Program offers free, confidential, professional counseling and consultation services to Cornell faculty, staff, and post docs.

 The Office of the University Ombudsman offers a safe place where community members may discuss problems or issues within the University.
 The Ombudsman treats all inquiries as confidential.
 The Office offers a unique setting where community members may talk about issues in a candid and authentic manner without fear of reprisal.
 Their efforts are geared toward managing conflict, thereby improving the student life experience and the staff work environment.

 The Advocacy Center is independent of Cornell University.
 They provide 24/7 confidential support, advocacy, and resources related to sexual assault and relationship violence.
 Advocacy Center staff are available to assist individuals who seek medical care and the collection of forensic evidence through a SANE (Sexual Assault Nurse Examiner) exam at Cayuga Medical Center.

-Staff and faculty in need of care after an incident should consult with their primary care physician or seek medical care at the following:
+- For staff and faculty: Employees in need of care after an incident should consult with their primary care physician.

 New York City Campuses

 In an emergency, call 911.

 Students, staff and faculty at Weill Cornell Medical School should access the Weill Cornell sexual misconduct website for New York City resources and reporting options.